Skip to content

 SolrCloud is a distributed indexing and search solution that provides fault tolerance and high availability by distributing Solr cores across multiple servers.
 It offers features like replication and sharding, making it ideal for robust and scalable systems.

-Before proceeding, ensure you are familiar with SolrCloud by reading Solr's guide on SolrCloud.
+Before proceeding, ensure you are familiar with SolrCloud by reading the guide on Getting Started with SolrCloud.

 Configuring SolrCloud for Martini